-Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
-What are the anticipated outcomes of the ,, consultation or areas for improved coordination?
-11 Agency/Group/Organization Wisconsin Department of Agency/Group/Organization Administration's Division of Intergovernmental Relations Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
+- u.t Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-12 Agency/Group/Organization Wisconsin Department of Corrections (DOC) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
+11 Agency/Group/Organization Wisconsin Department of Administration's Division of Intergovernmental Relations Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
+Housing Need Assessment · Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+12 Agency/Group/Organization Wisconsin Department of Corrections and the state of t (DOC) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
 Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Market Analysis Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-13 Agency/Group/Organization Wisconsin Department of Transportation (DOT) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-14 Agency/Group/Organization Wisconsin Department of Public Instruction (DPI) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-15 Agency/Group/Organization Wisconsin Department of Veterans Affairs (WDVA) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homelessness Needs - Veterans Homelessness Strategy Non-Homeless Special Needs Market Analysis
+13 Agency/Group/Organization Wisconsin Department of / Seriely Group, Grammation Transportation (DOT) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
+Housing Need Assessment Tribut section of the Flan was addressed by consultation.
+Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
+What are the anticipated outcomes of the , i consultation or areas for improved coordination?
+14 Agency/Group/Organization Wisconsin Department of Public Agency/ Group/ Organization Instruction (DPI) Agency/Group/Organization Type Other government - State What section of the Plan was addressed by Consultation?
+Housing Need Assessment what section of the rian was addressed by consultation!
+Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was E-mail/Letter consulted.
+What are the anticipated outcomes of the siiy zettei consultation or areas for improved coordination?
+15 • Wissensin Department of Veterans 15 Agency/Group/Organization Wisconsin Department of Veterans Affairs (WDVA) Agency/Group/Organization Type Other government - State Housing Need Assessment What section of the Plan was addressed by Consultation?
+Homelessness Needs - Veterans Homelessness Strategy Non-Homeless Special Needs Market Analysis IVIUINEL AIIUIYSIS